Hochfrequenz/MaLoIdentBo4eMapper/README.md

 # MaLoIdentBo4eMapper

-`MaLoIdentBo4eMapper` is a .NET Library that maps MaLo Ident models to BO4E (BOneyCombs).
+`MaLoIdentBo4eMapper` is a .NET Library that maps models used in the "Marktlokation Identifikations-Prozess" ("MaLo Ident") to Business Objects for Energy (BO4E / BOneyCombs).
-It is based on the [`MaLoIdentModels`](https://github.com/Hochfrequenz/malo-ident-net-models) and [BO4E.NET](https://github.com/Hochfrequenz/BO4E-dotnet/)
+It is based on the [`MaLoIdentModels`](https://github.com/Hochfrequenz/malo-ident-net-models) and [BO4E.NET](https://github.com/Hochfrequenz/BO4E-dotnet/).

 ## Installation and Use
 Install it from nuget [MaLoIdentBo4eMapper](https://www.nuget.org/packages/MaLoIdentBo4eMapper):

 ```bash